Dear Ms. Vicki,

 OK, first of all, let me say that I appreciate you.
-Trust me, a “but” is not coming next, LOL.
+Trust me, a "but" is not coming next.
 You sound like a very caring wife and mother.

 Now in this situation, I think trying to get custody of your nephew is the wrong step to take.
 It could even be detrimental to your own family.

-As you reported, you are an Army wife with three children.
-When you add deployments, training exercises and PCS moves, this probably makes you a very busy, stressed-out woman.
-I didn’t even mention that you may want to have a life, set goals and have dreams of your own, too.
+I didn't even mention that you may want to have a life, set goals and have dreams of your own.